×

 (Head of Bariatric Surgery at Care in Turkey)

+Hey there!
 Sure, I am a professor of general surgery with a bariatric specialization.
 I would like to emphasize that I was granted a scholarship through a Turkish-Norwegian cultural agreement to work at the Rikshospitalet in Oslo.
 I participated in liver and kidney transplantations and vascular operations mostly.
 After my Scandinavian adventure, I completed my general surgery specialization and went to the US, where I participated in more than 150 liver transplant donor and recipient operations in Oklahoma, in the Nazih Zuhdi Transplantation Institute.

-Upon returning to Turkey, I shifted to the private sector and worked at Acibadem Group Hospital as an Associate Professor while continuing scientific research.
+Upon returning to Turkey, I shifted to the private sector and worked at Acibadem Group Hospital as an Associate Professor while pursuing scientific research.
 In the last 6 years I have specialized in bariatric surgery with an advanced laparoscopic surgery certificate from Strasburg-France and have operated over 1000 cases of bariatric surgery.
 I have been working as a private practitioner since 2016.

 What do you like the most and least about being a surgeon?

-There are lots of negative aspects too of course, there is stress, sometimes you have to face very difficult cases, for examples shot wounds, and you can lose a patient on the table, it is a bitter pill to swallow.
+There are lots of negative aspects too of course, there is stress, sometimes you have to face very difficult cases, for example shot wounds, and you can lose a patient on the table, it is a bitter pill to swallow.

 I can’t think of a better training.
 Was that the craziest experience you’ve had so far?

-Yes, gunshot wounds are the most difficult cases I have had to deal with.
-At the time of the Adana earthquake in 1998, as a general surgeon, I was in charge of the whole hospital on Sundays, I had many cases, it was a very difficult scenario.
-It was the most difficult time of my time.
+Yes, gunshot wounds are the most difficult cases I have had to deal with.But if we are talking about a general experience; the Adana earthquake in 1998 was the most difficult time of my life on duty.
+As a general surgeon, I was in charge of the whole hospital on Sundays.
+I had a lot of cases, it was an extremely challenging scenario.
 Fortunately, in the last 12 years I have moved away from that.

-I see!
-Continuing on the personal side, could you tell us why you decided to become a surgeon?
+Could you tell us why you decided to become a surgeon?

 Amazing.
 Could you please explain whether a sleeve gastrectomy is better than a gastric bypass?